EuropePMC/techblog/drafts/2018-02-22-importance-of-software-testing-in-ci-cd.md

 Automation scripts can be developed in any language, and it is not mandatory for the testing team to use the same technology that the development team uses.

+### Regression Testing

+Regression testing ensures that software performs the same functionality in the same way after it is updated or changed.
+Regression testing should be performed after any code change to a previously developed and tested program, to ensure that new defects have not been introduced.

 ### User Acceptance Testing (UAT)

 UAT is normally conducted by the actual users of a particular system.
 There will be end-to-end scenarios for the UAT users to execute to verify system functionalities.
 In the w[aterfall model](https://en.wikipedia.org/wiki/Waterfall_model), UAT will be conducted only at the end of development, whereas in the Agile model, UAT can be performed at the end of every sprint and feedback given to the team.